Biological Weapons Convention: Other accusations of non-compliance

 In April 1997, Cuba invoked the provisions of Article V to request a formal consultative meeting to consider its allegations that the United States introduced the crop-eating insect Thrips palmi to Cuba via crop-spraying planes in October 1996.
 Cuba and the United States presented evidence for their diverging views on the incident in a formal consultation in August 1997.
 Having reviewed the evidence, twelve States Parties submitted reports, of which nine concluded that the evidence did not support the Cuban allegations, and two (China and Vietnam) maintained it was inconclusive.

 At the Fifth BWC Review Conference in 2001, the United States charged four BWC States Parties—Iran, Iraq, Libya, and North Korea—and one signatory, Syria, with operating covert biological weapons programs.
 Moreover, a 2019 report from the U.S. Department of State raises concerns regarding BWC compliance in China, Russia, North Korea, and Iran.
 The report concluded that North Korea "has an offensive biological weapons program and is in violation of its obligations under Articles I and II of the BWC" and that Iran "has not abandoned its (...) development of biological agents and toxins for offensive purposes".

+A 2003 article published in Politics and the Life Sciences raised concerns about the compliance of the United States.
+Milton Leitenberg, James F. Leonard, and Richard Spertzel wrote that aspects of the U.S. biodefense program—particularly research conducted at the National Biodefense Analysis and Countermeasures Center—could be perceived as violating the BWC.
+The authors said that research on genetically modified pathogens, pathogen dispersal modeling, and "Red Teaming" activities, which simulate biothreat scenarios, resembled elements of past offensive biological weapons programs.
+The report questioned whether these activities, though carried out under the guise of defense, risked undermining the treaty’s prohibitions.

 In recent years, Russia has repeatedly alleged that the United States is supporting and operating biological weapons facilities in the Caucasus and Central Asia, in particular the Richard Lugar Center for Public Health Research in the Republic of Georgia.
 The U.S. Department of State called these allegations "groundless" and reaffirmed that "all U.S. activities (...) [were] consistent with the obligations set forth in the Biological Weapons Convention".
 Biological weapons expert Filippa Lentzos agreed that the Russian allegations are "unfounded" and commented that they are "part of a disinformation campaign".
 Similarly, Swedish biodefense specialists Roger Roffey and Anna-Karin Tunemalm called the allegations "a Russian propaganda tool".

+During the Russian invasion of Ukraine, the Russian Federation convened a Formal Consultative Meeting under Article V of the Convention to address outstanding questions concerning the operation of biological laboratories in Ukraine by the United States.
+The meeting did not reach a consensus.